Biochao/Every-Frame-in-Order-Bots/README.md

 # Every-Frame-in-Order-Bots
 Python scripts that make and upload frames from shows to various platforms

+# Features
+• Simple to use and edit
+• Frame extractor script makes frames for every video in a folder or just one video file
+• Makes info files while extracting frames
+• Visual indication of what and how many frames will be uploaded
+• Upload bot can report errors and status to Discord
+• Configureable timings for post batches and amount
+• Can retry on errors for a number of times before giving up
+• Support for adding subtitles with a configurable font and style to frames from .srt files
+• Option to increment a counter when ever a specific word or phrase in a subtitle
+• Can log post ids it uploads
+• Configurable random comments on posts
+• Option to upload images to an album during or at the end of an episode

 # How to Use
 1. Have a Facebook Page and api keys follow this guide on how to get them https://github.com/boidushya/FrameBot/blob/master/generateToken.md
 2. Download and extract this repository to your machine.